bhyvex/mopidy-spotify/README.rst

 - ``spotify/settings_dir``: The dir where the Spotify extension stores libspotify settings.
 Defaults to ``$XDG_CONFIG_DIR/mopidy/spotify``, which usually means ``~/.config/mopidy/spotify``.
+- ``spotify/search_album_count``: Maximum number of albums returned in search results.
+Number between 0 and 50.
+Defaults to 20.
+- ``spotify/search_artist_count``: Maximum number of artists returned in search results.
+Number between 0 and 50.
+Defaults to 10.
+- ``spotify/search_track_count``: Maximum number of tracks returned in search results.
+Number between 0 and 50.
+Defaults to 50.
 - ``spotify/toplist_countries``: Comma separated list of two letter country domains to get toplists for.